 The Way We Live Now

-What I offer here is a kind of salon, as well as one woman’s take on a host of global and national issues, big-picture stuff that I try to bring back to the practicalities of how we live.
-This letter isn’t just my ideas, by any means.
+What I offer here one woman’s take on a host of global and national issues, big-picture stuff that I try to bring back to the practicalities of how we live.
+This letter isn’t just my ideas.
 My life’s work involves learning from thousands of experts, and I’ll share their ideas and recommendations with you.

-I’m middle of the road politically.
 I’m an American who spent years abroad and who is far from convinced that we have all the answers.
+I’m middle of the road politically, but we we face multiple crises now and it’s clear to me that we should be pledging our “lives, liberty, and sacred honor” to facing them.

 Paid subscribers will have access to a variety of add-ons, but I’m happy to have you here for the free version, too - we’re in this together, after all.